 Kephart, Jason.
 "Largest Pension Fund Considers Dumping Active Management."
 Investment News.
 March 19, 2013.

 About the Author

-Tom Allen is a Wealth Advisor (Series 65) at Index Fund Advisors, Inc. He is an Accredited Investment Fiduciary (AIF®), Certified Cash Balance Consultant (CBC) and a Chartered Financial Analyst (CFA®) Level III Candidate.
+Tom Allen is an Accredited Investment Fiduciary (AIF®), Certified Cash Balance Consultant (CBC) and a Chartered Financial Analyst (CFA®) Level III Candidate.
 Tom received his Bachelor of Science in Management Science as well as his Bachelor of Art in Philosophy from the University of California, San Diego.